Battle of the Indus: Battle of Parwan and prelude

 After Jalal al-Din moved against some Mongol forces in the area, Genghis Khan sent Shigi Qutuqu with force of between thirty and fifty thousand to defeat the Shah; however, Qutuqu was unexpectedly defeated at the Battle of Parwan in the autumn of 1221.
 News of this defeat led to large rebellions in several cities, including Merv and Herat.
 Unfortunately for Jalal al-Din, a large proportion of his force, mostly Afghans under Saif al-Din Ighrak, deserted after the battle because of a dispute over spoils.
 The Shah knew that the sudden loss of nearly half his army would probably prove fatal, so he decided to seek refuge in India.
 He returned to Ghazni and then marched east, making for the Indus River to cross into India.
 However, his pace was slow because a large number of refugees was accompanying his army.

 The Mongols had conducted two month-long sieges at Rang Castle and Bamyan, but Genghis Khan marched towards Ghazni after receiving news of the defeat at Parwan.
-The Mongols sent detachments ahead to seize several passes that led from Ghazni to Peshawar, so when the deserters under Ighrak finally decided to rejoin Jalal ad-Din, he found the way barred.
+The Mongols sent detachments ahead to seize several passes that led from Ghazni to Peshawar, so when the deserters under Ighrak finally decided to rejoin Jalal al-Din, he found the way barred.
 One Mongol detachment was defeated by Jalal al-Din at Gadriz, but the Mongols, travelling at the fastest possible pace, managed to catch up on the banks of the Indus, defeating his rearguard.

 Battle deployment

 Both armies formed up for battle at dawn.
-Jalal ad Din took command of the center with 5,000 troops, including 700 bodyguards in reserve.
+Jalal al-Din took command of the center with 5,000 troops, including 700 bodyguards in reserve.
 Amin Malik took command of the Turks on the right wing, while the Afghans manned the left wing, probably commanded by Temur Malik.
 The Shah anchored his left wing on a ridge that ran straight into the river, while the flank on the right wing was protected by the riverbank.
 With this placement, the Shah had taken away the Mongol advantage of fighting a mobile battle of outflanking manoeuvres, and by fighting in a confined space, their advantage of having superior numbers were reduced.

-However, Genghis deployed his forces in a crescent-shape, pinning the Khwarazmians against the river; he personally commanded the reserve to make sure the Shah wouldn't be able to break through the Mongol lines and escape.
-The Mongol right was commanded by Chagatai, and the left by his brother Ogedai.
-The Mongol army outnumbered their foes by a large margin, but they probably were exhausted from their forced march across the mountains and Genghis Khan may have engaged the enemy before his full force had gathered.
+Genghis deployed his forces in a crescent-shape, pinning the Khwarazmians against the river; he personally commanded the reserve to make sure the Shah wouldn't be able to break through the Mongol lines and escape.
+The Mongol right was commanded by Chagatai and the left by his brother Ögedei.
+The Mongol army outnumbered Jalal al-Din's forces by a large margin, but they probably were exhausted from their forced march across the mountains and Genghis Khan may have engaged the enemy before his full force had gathered.